Giving Advice ESL Games, Activities and Worksheets

 Careers Advice

 In this rewarding giving advice game, students give careers advice and their classmates try to guess the matching jobs.
-In pairs, students complete each job card with career advice for someone who would want to do that job in the future.
-When the pairs have finished, they take it in turns to read out the advice on one of their job cards, without saying what the job is.
-The other pair listens and tries to guess which job they are giving career advice for.
-If the pair correctly guesses the job, they score a point and keep the card.
-If not, the pair reading out the advice scores a point and keeps the card.
-The pair with the most points at the end of the game wins.
+In teams of two, students complete each job card with career advice for someone who would want to do that job in the future.
+Next, teams take turns reading the career advice on a job card without saying what the job is.
+The other team listens and tries to guess which job they are giving career advice for.
+If the team correctly guesses the job, they win and keep the card.
+If not, the team reading out the advice keeps the card.
+The team with the most cards at the end of the game wins.

 Careers Advice Preview